WSHY

 WSHY (1410 AM) is a commercial radio station in Lafayette, Indiana.
 It broadcasts a conservative talk radio format.
-WSHY is owned by Star City Broadcasting (a joint venture between Waypoint Media and Vision Communications) as part of a cluster with Fox/NBC affiliate WPBI-LD, ABC affiliate WPBY-LD, and sister radio stations WBPE, WYCM and WAZY-FM.
+WSHY is owned by William Fielder, III's Coastal Television, through licensee CTI License LLC, as part of a cluster with Fox/NBC affiliate WPBI-LD, ABC affiliate WPBY-LD, and sister radio stations WBPE, WYCM and WAZY-FM.
 All six stations share studios and offices at 3824 South 18th Street in Lafayette, with WSHY's transmitter also located at the site.